DrXiao/cmap/README.md

 $ make adv1.elf
 ```
 2. A complex data type - linked list: [adv/adv2.c](adv/adv2.c)
-	* In this case, the key and value types of cmap are integer and **linked lsit**, respectively.
+	* In this case, the key and value types of cmap are integer and **linked list**, respectively.
 	* When you create your linked list data type, there has some details when defining the relative functions.
 		* Ex:
 			* How to destroy entire linked list when it is not used?